Welcome to the Everett Community College online course catalog. It is presented in two forms.

 ACCT& 201 - Principles of Accounting I

 Introductory transfer-level accounting course.
 Required for all business administration transfer students.
 Includes introduction to the financial accounting process, principles, concepts, and issues that govern the preparation and interpretation of financial statements; theory of double-entry bookkeeping; accounting procedures for service and merchandising firms; and the accounting treatment for cash, receivables, and inventory.
+Assesses Core Learning Outcome 2.

-Recommended sophomore standing or completion of ACCT 110 or instructor permission.
+Completion of ACCT 110 or instructor’s permission.

 ACCT& 202 - Principles of Accounting II

 Continuation of ACCT& 201.
 Focus on issues and choices involved in asset valuation, income determination, and financial statement preparation.
 Topics covered include treatment of long-term assets, current and long-term liabilities, short- and long-term investments, and transactions affecting stockholder equity.
 Also covers preparation of cash flow statements and calculation, as well as interpretation of financial performance ratios and comparative and common-size financial statements.
+Assesses Core Learning Outcomes 2, 3.

 ACCT& 203 - Principles of Accounting III

 Use of accounting as a tool to assist management in planning, analyzing, control, and decision making.
 Includes budgeting, cost behavior, cost-volume-profit analysis, standard cost systems, cost variance analysis, and capital project analysis using cash flow diagrams and present value techniques.
 Emphasizes accounting methods helpful in commonly encountered business decision problems.
+Assesses Core Learning Outcome 2.

 Grade of C or higher in ACCT& 202 or instructor permission.